halfer/spiderling-utils/README.md

 * Detect static file requests so they can be passed straight to the web server;

 The tests for Spiderling Utils have their own routing file, [see here](https://github.com/halfer/spiderling-utils/blob/master/test/browser/scripts/router.php).

+Server configuration
+---

+There are a number of configuration setters in the Server class that can be used to modify its behaviour; here is the full set:

+	// The docroot is mandatory here, you can optionally supply the server URI too, in the second param
+	$server = new \halfer\SpiderlingUtils\Server($docRoot);

+	// Points to the optional routing script, defaults to off
+	$server->setRouterScriptPath();

+	// Reset the server URI, the default is 127.0.0.1:8090
+	$server->setServerUri();

+	// A path to append to the server URI to test that it is up, e.g. /server-test.
+Defaults to off
+	$server->setCheckAliveUri();

+	// A string to expect from the alive test, defaults to "OK"
+	$server->setCheckAliveExpectedResponse();

+	// Points to the server start-up script
+	$server->setServerScriptPath();

+	// Points to the location to store the PID for this server
+	$server->getServerPidPath();

 Writing browser tests
 ---